cheyennelmoore/Baptisia-Fruit-Data-Analysis/README.md

 Finally, [Seed Count ttest](cheyennelmoore/Baptisia-Fruit-Data-Analyses/seed_ttest.Rmd) is a ttest to compare the number of seeds we found in our sampled populations to the number of seeds expected based on plant keys.

 You'll also find 2 data files that were used for all final analyses.
-Prelim_Bap_fruit_data is all raw data used for [Preliminary Analyses and Tutorial](cheyennelmoore/Baptisia-Fruit-Data-Analyses/Prelim_analyses_tutorial.Rmd) and [Fruit Granivory GLMs](cheyennelmoore/Baptisia-Fruit-Data-Analyses/Fruit_GLMs.Rmd).
+[Prelim_Bap_fruit_datacsv] is all raw data used for [Preliminary Analyses and Tutorial](cheyennelmoore/Baptisia-Fruit-Data-Analyses/Prelim_analyses_tutorial.Rmd) and [Fruit Granivory GLMs](cheyennelmoore/Baptisia-Fruit-Data-Analyses/Fruit_GLMs.Rmd).
-Baptisia_seed_counts was used for the [Seed Count ttest](cheyennelmoore/Baptisia-Fruit-Data-Analyses/seed_ttest.Rmd) markdown.
+[Baptisia_seed_counts.csv] was used for the [Seed Count ttest](cheyennelmoore/Baptisia-Fruit-Data-Analyses/seed_ttest.Rmd) markdown.

 All code was written and annotated by me, Cheyenne Moore.
 All data was collected from a subset of populations of Baptisia australis var. australis along the Allegheny River in PA.